andrisimonetti/SLR-ML-toolkit/README.md

 #### or
 1. Download `toolkit_functions.py` to import the functions needed.
 2. Download and run the Notebook `Main Analysis.ipynb` following the instrunctions about the input file required.
+The file `Dataset_Input_example` provide an example

 ### STEP2
 1. Select the relevant topics and assign them the labels: create file excel.